fmonfasani/iopeer/packages/pieces/community/hedy/README.md

 ## Authentication
 1. Sign in to your Hedy dashboard.
-2. Navigate to **Settings → API**.
+2. Navigate to **Settings â†’ API**.
 3. Generate a new API key (it starts with `hedy_live_`).
 4. Paste the key into the Hedy piece connection in IOPeer.

 ## Example Automations
-- **Post Session Recaps** – Trigger on `Session Ended` and send meeting notes to Slack, Microsoft Teams, or email.
+- **Post Session Recaps** â€“ Trigger on `Session Ended` and send meeting notes to Slack, Microsoft Teams, or email.
-- **Sync Todos** – When a todo is exported from Hedy, automatically create matching tasks in Asana, Todoist, or ClickUp.
+- **Sync Todos** â€“ When a todo is exported from Hedy, automatically create matching tasks in Asana, Todoist, or ClickUp.
-- **Daily Digest** – Schedule a flow that lists sessions from the last 24 hours, summarises them with AI, and emails the highlights to your team.
+- **Daily Digest** â€“ Schedule a flow that lists sessions from the last 24 hours, summarises them with AI, and emails the highlights to your team.

 ## Error Handling
 The Hedy piece provides descriptive errors for common issues such as: